The SALSA MLPA Probemix P043 APC is an in vitro diagnostic (IVD)1

 Mutations in the MUTYH

-gene result in a hereditary predisposition to colon and gastric cancer.
+gene also result in a hereditary predisposition to colon and gastric cancer, which is referred to as MAP.
 In contrast to the APC

 - and MUTYH

--related colorectal cancer overlap, six probes for the MUTYH
+-related CRC partly overlap.
+Therefore, six probes for the MUTYH

-gene is very small (11 kb), the four wildtype-specific probes are expected to detect a substantial part of MUTYH
+gene is small (11 kilobases (kb)), the four copy number detection MLPA probes are expected to detect a substantial part of MUTYH

 .
 For complete exon coverage of MUTYH

-A recurrent duplication of 40 kb close to the GREM1
+A recurrent duplication of ~40 kb directly upstream of the GREM1

 Among the various defects in the APC